About this project

 Maia Ratana

 Maia Ratana is a researcher at Pūrangakura, a lecturer at Unitec School of Architecture, and a PhD candidate at Te Whare Wānanga o Awanuiārangi.
-With research across Māori housing, homelessness, rangatahi leadership and equity in tertiary education, Maia is passionate about building relationships with Indigenous researchers and communities to create a better future for coming generations.
-Grounded in Kaupapa Māori research, her PhD explores ‘Kaupapa Rangatahi,’ a theory of change that challenges colonial norms and empowers rangatahi as leaders and change-makers.
-Her mahi reflects her unwavering commitment to centring rangatahi voices and fostering equitable, sustainable futures.
+She is undertaking kaupapa Māori research in Māori housing, homelessness, rangatahi leadership and equity in tertiary education.
+Maia’s PhD explores ‘Kaupapa Rangatahi,’ a theory of change that challenges colonial norms and empowers rangatahi as leaders and change-makers.
+Maia is passionate about building relationships, centring rangatahi voices and fostering equitable, sustainable futures.

-Taranaki, Ngati Tara, Ngati Haupoto
+Taranaki, Ngāti Tara, Ngāti Haupoto

 Dr Cat Mitchell